StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: Literature Review

 \subsection{Sketch Generation with Diffusion Models}

 Diffusion models are typically trained on large datasets of photorealistic images, resulting in a bias towards generating realistic, highly detailed outputs.
-This training bias limits their ability to generate abstract representations, such as sketches~\cite{samuel2024generating,yue2024diffusion,koley2024s}.
+This training bias limits their ability to generate abstract representations, such as sketches~\cite{zhan2025coprosketch,li2025text,yue2024diffusion,koley2024s}.
 Furthermore, conventional diffusion models often lack fine-grained control over the structural and abstract elements in sketches, making it difficult to achieve the desired level of simplicity and abstraction~\cite{koley2024s,wang2023diffsketching}.
+Although strategies to bridge the specific domain gap between sketches and photos have been extensively explored in heterogeneous face recognition through normalization and disentanglement frameworks~\cite{pang2024heterogeneous,pang2025unified}, effectively adapting these insights to the generative domain remains an open challenge.

-At the same time, the majority of sketch generation research has focused on vector-based and stroke-based approaches~\cite{ha2018neural,vinker2022clipasso}, which capture sketches at the granularity of individual strokes.
-While such methods offer computational efficiency, they struggle to handle more complex and detailed sketches, often failing to capture the essence of human-drawn art.
-More recent work has pivoted to pixel-based generation using diffusion models.
-For instance, ~\cite{hu2024scaleadaptive} proposed a scale-adaptive diffusion model for sketch generation, employing a multi-step sampling technique to enhance the quality of the generated sketches.
-However, their method is constrained by the use of image-caption pairs, limiting its ability to effectively capture the desired style and characteristics of sketches.
+At the same time, much of the sketch generation literature has focused on vector- and stroke-based representations, which model sketches at the granularity of individual strokes~\cite{ha2018neural,vinker2022clipasso}.
+While these approaches offer computational efficiency and editability, they often struggle to capture more complex and detailed sketches in a natural human-drawn style.
+Recent diffusion-based research has explored sketch synthesis in multiple representation spaces.
+For example, SwiftSketch~\cite{arar2025swiftsketch} proposes an image-conditioned diffusion model for vector sketch generation, enabling efficient synthesis by progressively denoising stroke control points.
+In parallel, Hu et al.~\cite{hu2024scaleadaptive} extend diffusion models to pixel-level sketch generation through a scale-adaptive sampling strategy for complex sketch synthesis.

+More recent work has also studied controllable diffusion-based sketch generation using continuous sketch representations, such as unsigned distance fields, to improve structural clarity and controllability~\cite{zhan2025coprosketch}.
+However, these methods either focus on image-conditioned vector synthesis or depend on representations and training settings that do not directly address pixel-based generation of human-drawn sketches with fine-grained textual fidelity.